cayaahmet/Ahmet_Caya_Programming_CourseWork/UnityMotorbikeController-main/Learning Journal.md

 I will start this process by creating a script to spawn 3D cubes(areas) around the map to act as “delivery destinations”.
 This process will be carried out by the player clicking a button to get more deliveries.

+Learned how to use UnityEngine.Random number randomizer for cash earned.

+Learned how to do timer with Time.deltaTime.

+Learned to use Invoke